 The short answer – by making the most of Malta’s positive situation.

-The party island has been listed as one of the safest destinations to travel to, with the second lowest rate of COVID-19 cases in Europe.
-This means that you will not need to self-isolate when coming here or when returning to your home country for select nations.
-That is exceptional, considering the strict measures we underwent a couple months back.
+The party island has been listed as one of the safest destinations to travel to.
+Malta has the second-lowest rate of COVID-19 cases in Europe.
+This means that you will not need to self-isolate when coming here, or when returning to your home country for select nations.
+That is exceptional, considering the strict measures we underwent a couple of months back.

-Chances are all the plans you had in store for the summer flew out the window.
-COVID-19 wiped out all possibilities of an eventful summer, leaving people a little blue balled as they had to cancel their plans and reimburse their plane tickets.
+Chances are all the plans you had in store for the summer flew out the window with COVID-19 wipeing out all possibilities of an eventful summer.
+Leaving people a little blue balled as they had to cancel their plans and reimburse their plane tickets.

 If you are a little hesitant about attending, you can rest easy.
-Temperatures will still be monitored, and hand sanitiser will be readily available, so all party goers can vibe hard with their minds at ease.
+Temperatures will still be monitored, and hand sanitizers will be readily available.
+So all party-goers can vibe hard with their minds at ease.

 Artists from all over to flood the island

-There’s a couple more festivals set to approach our shores and they’re jam packed with big names in the music industry.
+There are a couple more festivals set to approach our shores.
+Bringing with them a jam-packed lineup of big names in the music industry.

 Starting off with Rhythm + Waves.
-The unbelievable line-up for this upcoming fest is fuelled by 3 days of drum and bass set to energise the crowd under the raging Maltese sun – we didn’t think this kind of event could possibly happen this year, but I guess barriers are made to be broken.
+The unbelievable line-up for this upcoming fest is fuelled by three days of drum and bass.
+Set to energize the crowd under the raging Maltese sun.
+We didn’t think this kind of event could possibly happen this year, I guess barriers are made to be broken.

-Legends like Chase & Status and Andy C are said to step onto the Mediterranean island, bringing their uplifting energy with them to melt all our troubles as we dance away the unpleasant memories tied to the cold months we’ve left behind us.
+Legends like Chase & Status and Andy C. are said to step onto the Mediterranean island.
+Delivering the uplifting energy that they are known for.
+We are almost certain that all of our troubles over the past few months will melt away.
+As we dance the unpleasant memories tied to the cold months left behind us.